 Some natural dyes, like beet juice, have a strong taste.
 Use them lightly or pair with flavors that work well together.

-You can whip up dye-free candy with just a few ingredients.
+You can whip up dye-free treats with just a few ingredients.
 Try lemon yogurt cookies, chocolate truffles rolled in seeds, or no-bake cream cheese tarts for colorful, tasty treats.

 For instance: